DataFire/Integrations/integrations/generated/zuora/README.md

 This REST API reference describes how to post or import usage data for one or more accounts in the CSV  format.
 There are no path or query parameters.
 The data is uploade using the HTTP multipart/form-data POST method and applied to the user's tenant.

 ## How this REST API Call Works
 The content of the upload file must follow the format used by the UI import tool.
 It must be a comma-separated (CSV) file with a corresponding .csv extension.
+The length of the file name must not exceed 50 characters.
 The file size must not exceed 4MB.
 Click [here](https://knowledgecenter.zuora.com/@api/deki/files/4105/UsageFileFormat.csv) to download the usage file template.

 At the completion of the upload, before actually processing the file contents, theAPI returns a response containing the byte count of the received file and a URL for checking the status of the import process.
 Of the five possible results displayed at that URL Pending, Processing, Completed, Canceled, and Failed) only a Completed status indicates that the import was successful.
 The operation is atomic; if any record fails, the file is rejected.
 In that case, the entire import is rolled back and all stored data is returned to its original state.